rawii22/ModPresets/README.md

 Before I start making a detailed outline of the code, I'll describe how we SAVE the presets first so the mod's structure will make sense.

 We started by trying to figure out how to retrieve a list of enabled mods and their respective configuration options for a specific save slot.
 We learned that `KnownModIndex` contains many functions that allow us to not only get information about enabled mods and configs, but also to set them.
 We figured out how to get a list of enabled mods (with `ModManager:GetEnabledServerModNames()`) and their config choices (with `KnownModIndex:LoadModConfigurationOptions(modname, is_client_mod)`).
+These loaded configuration options must be deep copied since the config object returned can still be altered elsewhere.

 Once we learned how to collect the mod information, we figured we could use Klei's *SavePersistentString* function to store the data to a file somewhere on the disk.
 By default, *SavePersistentString* saves files in here: `C:\Users\...\Documents\Klei\DoNotStarveTogether\254404980\client_save`